hotspoons/retropie-container/README.md

 # Introduction

 This is a configurable build container for RetroPie based on [laseryuan's retropie container](https://github.com/laseryuan/docker-apps/tree/master/retropie).
-Currently this container targets AMD64 only, and this is meant for a full fledged installation of RetroPie plus the majority of addons/modules into an
+Currently this container targets AMD64, AMD64 with Nvidia proprietary graphics, and ARM32v7.
+This is meant for a full fledged installation of
-Ubuntu 18.04 environment, including the PCSX2 emulator from the nightly PPA.
+RetroPie plus the majority of addons/modules into an Ubuntu 18.04 environment, including wine and the PCSX2 emulator from the nightly PPA for AMD64.

 **This will take a very very long time to build, like overnight**